egvimo/ansible-collection-misc/roles/installer/README.md

 - lsd
 - Starship
 - Syncthing
-- Vagrant
 - Visual Studio Code

-If the package is not one of the above, then the `apt` package manager (`scoop` for Windows hosts) is used to install the package.
+If the package is not one of the above, then the `apt` or `dnf` package manager (`scoop` for Windows hosts) is used to install the package.

 ## Usage